JoostJacob/Little/README.md

 And cdr(a, s) instead of (cdr a s).<br>
 <br>
 <hr>
 If you want to try Scheme there is a great site at <a href="https://try.scheme.org">Try Scheme</a>.
-Not suitable iPad since you need to do things like CTRL-ENTER.<br>
+Not suitable for iPad alas since you need to do things like CTRL-ENTER.<br>
 <br>
 On iPad turn off smart quotes if you want to code in Scheme: Go to Settings - General - Keyboard, and toggle off "Smart Punctuation".
 Or use (define my_atom (quote atom)).<br>